 You can also ask if they would be willing to share your fundraising page on their social media platforms.

 Use your training and preparation as a way to get people engaged in your adventure.
 Share photos and stories of the good times and bad times and always add a link with your sponsorship form.
-Try to get creative and use different styles of posting to keep it interesting.
-Using photos, try video and live.

-Beyond your network
+12. Going beyond your network

 Getting your friends, family and colleagues to donate should be the easier part of fundraising.
 It becomes trickier with people you don’t know.